Dynamical parity selection in superconducting weak links: Introduction

 In Fig.~\ref{fig1}(c), we show the relevant states for generating odd-parity polarization together with the dominant transition rates due to photon-induced mixing of ABSs and continuum states.
 Here the initial pulse is assumed resonant with the $|g,g\rangle\leftrightarrow|\sigma,\bar\sigma\rangle$ transition, where $\sigma'=\bar\sigma=-\sigma$ in Table \ref{tab1} because of spin conservation.
 The drive frequency is thus given by $\Omega_d=\varepsilon_1+\varepsilon_2$.
-If the excited state is connected to the lowest-energy odd-parity state by a large parity-changing transition rate $\Gamma_{|\sigma,\bar\sigma\rangle\to |\sigma, g \rangle}$, the system is quickly driven into the odd-parity ground state with almost ideal polarization.
-The much smaller rate $\Gamma_{|\sigma,g\rangle\to |g, g\rangle}$ then only establishes the final steady-state population for $t\gg\tau_{\rm p}$.
+If spin-orbit and Coulomb interactions are neglected, such transitions are degenerate with the $|\sigma,g\rangle\leftrightarrow|e,\sigma\rangle$ transition in the odd sector, which could then be excited simultaneously.
+However, even mild interactions are known to remove such degeneracies \cite{Matute2022}, see Sec.~\ref{sec3b} for details, and one expects that single transitions can be driven in practice.
+If the excited state is connected to the lowest-energy odd-parity state by a parity-changing transition rate $\Gamma_{|\sigma,\bar\sigma\rangle\to |\sigma, g \rangle}$ exceeding the relaxation rate into the even-parity ground state, the system is quickly driven into the odd-parity sector with almost ideal polarization.
+The much smaller rate $\Gamma_{|\sigma,g\rangle\to |g, g\rangle}$ then only establishes the final steady-state population reached at very long times $t\gg\tau_{\rm p}$.
 A similar picture applies for the dynamical stabilization of the even-parity sector, see Fig.~\ref{fig1}(d).
 Our formalism allows us to identify optimal parameters for achieving dynamical parity selection.
-A key criterion is to have the upper ABS manifold with energy $\varepsilon_2(\varphi_0)$ near the continuum threshold $\varepsilon=\Delta$.
-In that case, parity-changing transitions can be strongly favored over parity-conserving ones.
+For instance, a key criterion is to have the upper ABS manifold with energy $\varepsilon_2(\varphi_0)$ within an energy range $\sim \Omega$ near the continuum threshold $\varepsilon=\Delta$, together with temperatures comparable to the resonator frequency $\Omega$.
+Under these conditions, a thermally activated photon is available, photon absorption becomes effective, and parity-changing transitions are favored over parity-conserving ones.

+The structure of the remainder of this article is as follows.
+We discuss the model underlying our study and the corresponding dynamical equations in Sec.~\ref{sec2}.
+Dynamical polarization effects are addressed in detail in Sec.~\ref{sec3}.
+The paper concludes with a summary in Sec.~\ref{conc}.
+Technical details about our derivations can be found in the Appendix.